 A certificate of deposit (CD) is another way for you to save money.
 With this type of savings vehicle, your money is deposited for the length of the term you choose.
 The longer you deposit money, the higher the interest rate (most of the time).
 The biggest difference between a CD and a savings account is an early withdrawal penalty for taking money out of a CD.
 The benefit to a CD is that you typically earn a higher percentage of interest than with a savings account.
 It’s also considered a stable but low-yield investment.

 With CDs, you choose the length of the term and the amount of money you want to invest.
-The minimum deposit for a Marcus by Goldman Sachs CD is $500 and the shortest term is six months.
+The minimum deposit for a Marcus by Goldman Sachs CD is $500, and the shortest term is six months.
 The bank offers High-Yield CD terms up to six years.
 As with most CDs, the longer the term, the better the interest rate.
 You can also choose from three No-Penalty CD accounts.
 These accounts allow you to make a withdrawal of any amount starting seven days after account opening.
 That makes it easier for you to access your money without facing a huge penalty.

 When you choose to open a CD, Marcus guarantees your rate for 10 days.
 What that means is if you decide to open an account at one APY, but the APY decreases a week later, you’ll still get the higher APY as long as you make your deposit within those 10 days.
 You can think of it as almost a "best price guarantee."
 As for the monthly interest you accrue on a CD, it’s automatically added to the principal balance of the CD.
 However, you can choose to transfer the accrued interest to another bank account.
 That option is available with no associated fees.